datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 ## 5. Data model assignment

-_This is the data-modeling exercise assignment for next week.
+_This is the data-modeling lab for Week 2.
 Please follow the methodology to design the tables for the "Shopping Cart", as described in the specifications below, and submit a screenshot, of either the CQL CREATE TABLE statements or the corresponding